Overview

 Introduction

-The Transportation Authority is developing the Ocean Avenue Mobility Action Plan to prioritize and identify funding for transportation, pedestrian safety, bike safety, and traffic circulation improvements for the Ocean Avenue corridor between Junipero Serra Boulevard and San Jose Avenue.
+The Transportation Authority developed the Ocean Avenue Mobility Action Plan to prioritize and identify funding for transportation, pedestrian safety, bike safety, and traffic circulation improvements for the Ocean Avenue corridor between Junipero Serra Boulevard and San Jose Avenue.

 Image